Markets jump higher after softer-than-expected jobs report fuels hopes of an earlier rate cut | KRDO

 New York (CNN) — US stocks soared Friday after new data showed that US job growth slowed considerably last month.

-After surging by more than 500 points after the opening bell, the blue-chip Dow was higher in mid-morning trading by 423 points, or 1.1%; the S&P 500 was up 1.1% and the tech-heavy Nasdaq gained 1.9%.
+After surging by more than 500 points after the opening bell, the blue-chip Dow was higher in mid-afternoon trading by 481 points, or 1.3%; the S&P 500 was up 1.3% and the tech-heavy Nasdaq gained 2%.

 The economy added just 175,000 new jobs in April, according to Bureau of Labor Statistics data, far below economists’ expectations for 235,000 jobs and the 315,000 jobs added in March.
 The unemployment rate ticked higher as well, to 3.9% from 3.8% the month before.